fangKfang/corgi-merch-stripe/README.md

 ## Features

 Two product types are offered: Eclair button and Beignet button.
 Users can choose between the two products and then initiate a card payment.

-This sample consists of a `client` in React and a `server` in Python.
+This application incudes a `client` in React and a `server` in Python.

 ## How to run locally